 Check out the Undergraduate Admissions Web site for information about tours, visits and Open Houses.

 Orientation for freshmen takes place the summer before your student enters Brockport.
-We offer five orientation sessions in June and July.
+We offer five orientation sessions in July.
 Each session carries a specific academic focus which creates opportunities for students to network with each other and faculty in their chosen area.

 The overnight program includes course information, academic requirements and addresses the transition from high school to college.
 We also offer social opportunities for students.
-It gives students a chance to stay overnight on campus, receive academic advisement, and have the opportunity to take the required Computer Skills Exam.
+It gives students a chance to stay overnight on campus, receive academic advisement, and have the opportunity to meet our faculty and staff.
 Parents and family members are welcome to attend - we offer a separate program specifically for them.
 Information about summer orientation becomes available in the spring months.

 Transfer students attend a SOAR (Spring/Summer Orientation, Advisement & Registration) session through Academic Advisement.
 These day-long programs assist transfers in course registration, educate them on policies and help them acclimate to the campus.
 Transfer students receive information about SOAR once they have submitted their tuition deposit.